 over five thousand of these locks are currently in use.
 This is

 highly unlikely as very few are extant.
-In the second drawing one can see
+One can see

 the decorated plate shrouds as in this example as well as the way the